yingweiwo

 Therapeutic Uses

-Cycloserine is indicated in combination with other antituberculars in the treatment of tuberculosis after failure of the primary medications (pyrazinamide, streptomycin, isoniazid, rifampin, and ethambutol). /Included in US product labeling/
+Cycloserine is indicated for the treatment of tuberculosis after failure of first-line anti-tuberculosis drugs (pyrazinamide, streptomycin, isoniazid, rifampin, and ethambutol). /Included on US Product Label/

-For more Therapeutic Uses (Complete) data for CYCLOSERINE (6 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of cycloserine (6 in total), please visit the HSDB record page.

 Drug Warnings

-The drug may accumulate to toxic concentrations in patients with renal insufficiency; it may be removed from the circulation by dialysis.
+This drug may accumulate to toxic concentrations in patients with renal impairment; it can be removed from the bloodstream by dialysis.

-For more Drug Warnings (Complete) data for CYCLOSERINE (10 total), please visit the HSDB record page.
+For more complete data on drug warnings for cycloserine (of 10), please visit the HSDB record page.

 Pharmacodynamics